 Make Sure The Policy Matches the Minimum Requirements of The Cruise Line

-Many cruise lines will have their own minimum travel insurance requirements.
-For example P&O cruises currently require cover of at least 2 million for medical expenses and repatriation.
+For example, P&O cruises currently require cover of at least 2 million for medical expenses and repatriation.

 Make Sure You’re Happy With The Excess Amounts

-All travel insurance policies will have an excess amount attached to the policy.
 This is the amount that you have to pay before the insurance will kick in and pay the rest.
 Travel insurance policies with lower excesses usually cost a little more.

 Check the Defaqto Rating